microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy-tutorial.md

 | Recording Application Docker Container Tag          | `recordingbottutorial/application:latest`               |

 > [!TIP]
 > Consider to define own variable values before we start.
 Keep in mind the Azure resources have limitations for naming, read [this](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules) for reference.
-The app registration values, the object id of the application instance and the Microsoft Entra Id Tenant Id are automatically generated.
-Do not forget to replace the placeholders with the actual values.
+Some Values are automatically generated and can't be changed, but needs to be replaced with you're custom values.

 Now let us start [create an aks cluster](./deploy/1-aks.md)